Skip to main content

 Lumbar Spine

-A lumbar spine segment consists of two consecutive vertebrae (L4-L5), an intervertebral disc, two facet joints, and two spinal nerves.
+A lumbar spine segment comprises two consecutive vertebrae (L4-L5), intervertebral discs, facet joints, and spinal nerves.
 The pain originating from the lumbar spine is termed Sciatica Syndrome, which is nerve pain running through the leg.

 Sciatica Syndrome arises from the lumbar degenerative disc disease or herniation.
-This condition irritates the nerve roots of the lumbar spine, causing pain in the leg.
+This condition irritates the lumbar spine’s nerve roots, causing leg pain.

 The lumbar spinal nerves are numbered from 1 to 5.
 These nerves provide different sensations (including pain) and information to their designated areas.